The Role of Model Confidence on Bias Effects in Measured Uncertainties for Vision-Language Models: Conclusion

 Removing three text-based biases and three image-based biases improves uncertainty quantification in the presence of aleatoric uncertainty, as measured by AUROC on GPT-4o.
 However, the improvement from image-based bias removal is smaller, likely due to existing image perturbation during training.

-While entropy decomposes into epistemic and aleatoric components, our findings show that lower model confidence amplifies bias effects on measured uncertainties, with a greater amplification observed on epistemic than on aleatoric uncertainty.
-Moreover, while model confidence does not significantly affect the direction of measured aleatoric changes under bias, lower model confidence is associated with greater underestimation of epistemic uncertainty (i.e. overconfidence) under bias.
+While uncertainty decomposes into epistemic and aleatoric components, our findings show that lower model confidence amplifies bias effects on measured uncertainties, with a greater amplification observed on epistemic than on aleatoric uncertainty.
+Moreover, while model confidence does not significantly affect the direction of bias-induced changes in measured aleatoric uncertainty, lower model confidence is associated with greater bias-induced underestimation of epistemic uncertainty (i.e. overconfidence).

-Future work may leverage the distinct effects of bias on these two types of uncertainty across varying confidence levels to develop more advanced techniques for disentangling them.
+Future work may leverage the distinct bias effects on these two types of uncertainty across varying confidence levels to develop more advanced techniques for disentangling them.
+In addition, our analysis could be extended to pure-text datasets once more challenging or less exposed multi-label benchmarks in LLMs pretraining become available.